webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 '''Note:''' You will find script examples on the web that have a <code>language="javascript"</code> attribute.
 This is not part of any standard and is utterly useless; delete this where you can.
 This is a throwback to the bad old days, when VBScript was also in popular use on web pages.
 VBScript usage died however, as it only works in IE.

 In the past there was a need to comment out JavaScript with an HTML comment to prevent browsers from showing the code as HTML.
-As this only applies to very old browsers you don’t need to bother with that any longer.
-If you are using strict XHTML as your DOCTYPE however you need to enclose any JavaScript in a CDATA block to make it validate (don't worry about why - it is not really important at this stage in your learning):
+As this only applies to very old browsers you do not need to bother with that any longer.
+However, if you are using strict XHTML as your DOCTYPE, you need to enclose any JavaScript in a CDATA block to make it validate (do not worry about why - it is not really important at this stage in your learning):

 <syntaxhighlight lang="html5">
 <script type="text/javascript">